arcAman07/git-quick-pusher/README.md

 ## Usage

 1).
-To connect git to your local github repository:
+To connect git to your local github repository for the first time:

-Syntax
+Syntax( default branch is set to be "master")

 ```
-quick push <>
+quick push <Commit Message> <Repository Url>
 ```

 1).
 To connect git to your local github repository: